ZapataCamilo/holbertonschool-shell/io_redirections_and_filters/README.md

 3.cat /etc/passwd /etc/hosts: this script is to print the content of file passwd and host at the same time

-4.cat /etc/passwd | head: this script print the 10 last lines in the directory
+4.cat /etc/passwd | tail: this script print the 10 last lines in the directory

+5.cat /etc/passwd | head: this script print the 10 firts lines in the directory